- 52% response rate

-I have participated in organizing events, assisting travelers find their way around the city or giving them ideas of what to see/do with the time they had as well as hosting many while residing in Vancouver for a few months.
+I have participated in organizing events, assisting travelers find their way around cities or giving them ideas of what to see/do with the time they had as well as hosting 70 surfers.

 Couchsurfing is an amazingly educational experience that everyone should try.
 A group of friends and I unofficially hosted years back, while letting friends, acquaintances and strangers crash on our couch for months at a time in dire times of need.
 Though we not know some of these individuals well, we did trust them enough to bring them into our home, and treat them as family.

 Everyone who has hosted me has been extraordinary.
 The hospitality they showed was beyond what anyone would have imagined and I hope to host some of these people and give back to the community in the future.